bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/composables/useModalController.md

 ### Advanced Creation

 Using props can work for most situations, but it leaves some finer control to be desired.
 For instance, you can not add HTML to any slot value.
 This is where the `component` property comes into play.
 Using the `component` property, you can input the component to render.
-This can either be an imported SFC or an inline render function.
-Of course, it is also reactive
+This can either be an imported SFC or an inline render function

 <HighlightCard>
   <BButton @click="showMeAdvancedExample">Click me</BButton>